J0bbie/webIllu-AffyNormalization/README.md

 - *(Optional) Use the provided sample data to fill the database with options from the /sql/sampleData.sql file.*
 - Change the security usernames/password and other logins and paths in the /logic/config.php file.
 - Change the security usernames/password and other logins and paths in the /R/config.R file.
+- Change the path to the config.R file in both /R/illuminaNorm/runIlluminaNormalization.R and /R/affymetrixNorm/runAffymetrixNormalization.R

 ##Examples